 3. Chase the best savings rates

-Contact your existing savings provider to ask if it is offering a better rate on any of your savings accounts.
+Contact your existing savings provider to ask if it is offering a better rate on any of its other accounts.
 The Rate Tracker service from Savingschampion.co.uk can help make sure you’re getting the best return on your cash savings - for free.
 It simply requires you to select the savings account you hold from the drop down list.
 It will inform you if you’re getting a good deal, or if you can do better by switching.
 You can then sign up to its alert service to inform you of any changes to your interest rate.

 4. Pay off debts efficiently